wshuchen/walknrun/README.md

 The test will run the scripts from alignment to walk extraction.
 See other scripts for further processing.

-Usrs can either download pangene binariies and make the path available, or run getPangene.sh.
+Users can either download pangene binaries and make the path available, or run getPangene.sh.

 ```{bash}
 cd test